 At some point, while traveling, you'll probably find yourself in a completely different city, if not country, for New Year's Eve.

-Although the advent of the New Year is commemorated across the globe, the festivities differ from place to place, in accordance with anything from cultural beliefs, to a country's climate.
+Although the advent of the New Year is commemorated across the globe, the festivities differ from place to place, depending on factors ranging from cultural beliefs to a country's climate.

 Auckland, New Zealand